Fujifilm X100F vs Olympus E-M1X

 Studio photographers will appreciate that the Olympus E-M1X (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X100F and the E-M1X are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the E-M1X does not have a direct predecessor.
+The E-M1X is a recent model that features in the current product line-up of Olympus.
+In contrast, the X100F has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X100F and the Olympus E-M1X?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.